pjzuk/pjzuk/README.md

 to find more, please browse through the repositories.

-Currently, I work for a great institution: \
+I work for a great institution: \
 -> [Institute of Physical Chemistry of the Polish Academy of Sciences](https://softmatter.ichf.edu.pl/team/pawel-zuk/)

 other resources: